jazzycamel/micropython-uprotobuf/README.md

 via the plugin and messages can be parsed.

 ### Things To Do
-* Implement Serialisation (most of the nuts and bolts are there)
+* Handle repeats and groups

 ## Usage
 It is assumed that Google Protobuf has been installed and the compiler (`protoc`) is on the `$PATH`.
 It is also assumed that